My fears, those small ones that seemed so big

 I found it when I was doing some cleaning and organizing at Dads, buried in a drawer. an album covered with soft brown fabric, as worn as leather, as soft as velvet.
 In it were the pictures I had never seen, of my parents and their brothers and sister as children, as youngsters and young adults living in the same small town.
 Dad's home life was not good, for reasons I have never known exactly.
 But he and his siblings, as children spent many hours at my Mom's house, getting there, what they was lacking at home, despite his Mom's best efforts to make things normal, to provide.

+He never spoke of his Father.
+My Mom hinted that it was something not to ask him about, that he, his siblings and mother, were dealt a harsh reality in that home and to leave it at that.
 He still has a picture of his Mom on his dresser, a woman whose eyes had seen so much, a look I later recognized, yet she still looked proudly into the camera.
 Her jaw was set, her mouth a thin, tired line, features kilned in the heat of soul or environment, eyes alive and determined in a face of fired clay.
 He never mentioned her either but the picture was carefully framed and dusted, where he could see it as he got up before dawn to dress and go to work to care for his family.

 A picture, but few words.
 But decades later, unknowingly driving him past the place where she was accidentally struck and killed by a car while walking to get food for her family, he broke down and sobbed.
 It was a sound I never expected to hear from him, an echo of heartbreak that sounded from that trammeling memory, never to be mentioned again.